bendunhampdx/E-Commerce/RESEARCH.md

 12:30-1:30- Lunch.
 Continue tutorials

-2:15pm: Fiish section 2 on REACT key concepts: Birth of React.js, declaritive vs imperative, component architexture, one way data flow, UI library, How to be a great React Developer
+2:15pm: Finish section 2 on REACT key concepts: Birth of React.js, declaritive vs imperative, component architexture, one way data flow, UI library, How to be a great React Developer

 3:30: Tutorial is going over react basics